Caltech-IPAC/rapid/docs/source/pl/pl.rst

 90.0         1          41
 ==========   =====      ===========

+These sky tiles are much larger than the Roman WFI focal plane (which is roughly 0.5 degrees by 1.2 degrees with gaps).

 Here is a 3-D plot of the Roman tessellation for NSIDE=10:

 .. image:: Roman_Tessel_NSIDE10_2402.png

-The sky tiles are much larger than the Roman WFI focal plane (which is roughly 0.5 degrees by 1.2 degrees with gaps).
+For the RAPID project, the parameter setting NSIDE=512 will be used.
+This will result in 6,291,458 tiles covering the entire sky.
+A tile size near the equator is 0.08789 degrees wide in ra and 0.0746 degrees high in dec.
+This is roughly between 66% and 75% of the width of an SCA, which is approximately 0.12 degrees.
+The tile sizes vary over the sky; for example, the height of a dec bin ranges from approximately 0.075 degrees to 0.1 degrees, and similarly for the widths of ra bins.
+There are 2049 dec bins total, and 4096 ra bins near the equator.

-It is an open question at this point whether the reference images are constructed to have any buffer regions outside of the sky tile (or smaller sub-tile).
+The reference images will be constructed to have sufficient buffer regions outside of the sky tile, since a single Roman SCA image may overlap multiple tiles.
-Since a given Roman exposure may overlap a tile or sub-tile boundary, difference-imaging for such an exposure will involve pertinent neighboring reference images.
+The buffer regions will account for arbitrary placement of individual frames relative to tile center sky positions, and also for arbitrary pointing roll angles.
+Nominally the pixel scale for the reference images will be the same as individual frames, but the size of reference images will be larger, having ~6Kx6K pixels instead of ~4Kx4K pixels.

 Reference images will be constructed for different filters.
 For a given filter, images from different SCAs will be stacked to make reference images.